cleopeixoto/angular-bank-app/README.md

 ## Setup
     $ npm install

-  Install Angular Cli, if you don't have it
+  Install Angular Cli, if you don't have it.

     $ sudo npm install -g @angular/cli